awsdocs/amazon-fsx-lustre-user-guide/doc_source/managing-data-repo-task.md

 You can create, duplicate, view details, and cancel data repository tasks using the Amazon FSx console, CLI, or API\.

+**Note**
+We recommend that you download the latest AWS CLI so that you have access to all the required functionality\.
+For more information, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.
+Look for the **Upgrade** section for your operating system\.

 ## Creating a Data Repository Task<a name="creating-data-repo-task"></a>

 You can create a data repository task by using the Amazon FSx console, CLI, or API\.
 After you create a task, you can view the task's progress and status by using the console, CLI, or API\.